astronomer/astro-docs/ac/next/get-started/03_deploy-dags.md

 - A Kubernetes cluster running Airflow
 - The kubectl command line tool
 - Helm
-- A Docker registry that you can push and pull custom images from
+- A Docker registry where you can push and pull images

 1. Create a Helm repository using the following command: